 PETLIBRO Granary WiFi Feeder

-Best for: dog owners who want a reliable, well-supported WiFi feeder with a proven track record in the UK market.
+Best for: Dog owners who want a reliable and well-supported WiFi feeder with a proven track record in the UK market.

-The PETLIBRO Granary is probably the most popular WiFi automatic dog feeder among UK dog owners right now, and for good reason.
-It’s been around long enough that most of the early software bugs have been ironed out, and the app has received consistent updates since launch.
+The PETLIBRO Granary is probably the most popular WiFi automatic dog feeder among UK dog owners right now, and the reason is clear.
+It’s been on the market for quite some time, so early software bugs have largely been fixed, and the app has received consistent updates since launch.

-It holds 6 litres of dry food, which is roughly 3kg.
-That’s enough for roughly 10 days of feeding for a 15kg dog on standard portions.
+It holds 6 liters of dry food, which is roughly 3 kg.
+This is enough for around 10 days of feeding for a 15 kg dog at standard portions.
 The hopper is transparent, so you can see at a glance when it needs topping up.

-The scheduling through the PETLIBRO app is genuinely solid.
-You can set up to 15 meals per day with portions ranging from 5g to 200g per serving.
-That level of granularity makes it suitable for dogs on strict portion-controlled diets, puppies who need multiple small meals, or senior dogs who prefer eating little and often.
+Scheduling through the PETLIBRO app is genuinely solid.
+You can set up to 15 meals per day, and portions range from 5g to 200g per serving.
+This level of granularity makes it suitable for dogs on strict portion-controlled diets, puppies who need multiple small meals, or senior dogs who prefer eating little and often.

 It works with both 2.4GHz and 5GHz WiFi networks.
-That matters because a lot of budget smart home devices only work on 2.4GHz, which can be frustrating if your router defaults to 5GHz.
-The connection has been stable in my testing, with no dropped feeds over a three-month period.
+This matters because many budget smart home devices only operate on 2.4GHz, which can be frustrating if your router defaults to 5GHz.
+The connection remained stable in my testing, with no dropped feeds over a 3-month period.

 Battery backup uses 3 D-cell batteries.
-The base is wide and low, which makes it harder for enthusiastic dogs to knock over.
-My sister’s Staffie nudged it repeatedly for a week without success, which is about as rigorous a test as you can ask for.
+The base is wide and low, making it difficult for enthusiastic dogs to knock it over.
+My sister’s Staffie nudged it repeatedly for a week, but without success.
+Honestly, what more rigorous testing could you ask for?

-Things to consider: the stainless steel bowl is a nice touch for hygiene but it’s on the small side for bigger breeds.
-If you’ve got a German Shepherd who likes to spread kibble across the floor while eating, you might want to swap in a larger bowl.
-The desiccant cartridge in the lid needs replacing every few weeks to keep kibble fresh.
-PETLIBRO sells replacements, but it’s an ongoing cost to factor in.
+Things to consider: The stainless steel bowl is a nice touch for hygiene, but a bit small for larger breeds.
+If you have a German Shepherd that tends to spill kibble on the floor while eating, you may want to swap to a larger bowl.
+The desiccant cartridge in the lid needs to be replaced every few weeks to keep the kibble fresh.
+PETLIBRO sells replacements, but this is an ongoing cost that should be factored in.

-Which dogs it suits: most dog sizes from toy breeds up to large breeds, dogs on quality dry dog food, and owners who want the most polished app experience.
+Which dogs it suits: Most dog sizes from toy breeds to large breeds, dogs eating quality dry dog food, and owners who want the most polished app experience.

-Which dogs may need another option: dogs who need wet food (this is dry kibble only), extremely large breeds who eat 400g+ per meal, and owners who want voice recording features.
+Which dogs may need another option: Dogs who need wet food, as this is dry kibble only.
+Extremely large breeds that eat 400g+ per meal.
+And owners who want voice recording features.

 Check the PETLIBRO Granary on Amazon UK or visit PETLIBRO’s official site.